JerrycvWork/Nerve_cls_seg/README.md

 - This repository provides code for "_**Nerve Classification and Segmentation**_"

-- If you have any questions about our paper, feel free to contact me.
+- If you have any questions about our paper, feel free to contact us.
 And if you are using the work for your research, please cite this paper ([BibTeX](#4-citation)).

 ### 1.1. :fire: NEWS :fire: